 That description is adenomyosis.

 Adenomyosis is a condition in which the endometrium — the inner lining of the uterus that sheds every month during your period — grows into the muscular wall of the uterus itself.
-Unlike fibroids (which are discrete, removable growths), adenomyosis is diffuse.
+Unlike Uterine fibroids (which are discrete, removable growths), adenomyosis is diffuse.
 It infiltrates the muscle.
 It cannot be cut out.
 And when an embryo is transferred into a uterus actively inflamed by adenomyosis, the implantation environment is profoundly hostile.

 At Wellspring IVF & Women's Hospital, Dr. Pranay Shah is known for diagnosing adenomyosis precisely — using 3D transvaginal ultrasound and MRI — and for implementing specialised suppression protocols (GnRH agonists / Lupron Depot) before embryo transfer.
 This approach — quieting the uterus before transfer — has transformed IVF outcomes for women who had previously been told their embryos were 'just not implanting.'